ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

             - /home/gustavo/mlflow:/home/gustavo/mlflow
 ```

-A more general solution to address this scenario is to use a shared network file system, such as NFS, or a distributed file system like Hadoop Distributed File System (HDFS) or GlusterFS.
+A more general solution to address this scenario is **to use a shared network file system**, such as NFS, or a distributed file system like Hadoop Distributed File System (HDFS) or GlusterFS.
 By doing so, you eliminate the need for paths on different file systems, as now both the client and server would be using the same shared file system.
 This ensures that the artifact store is easily accessible by both the client and server, without any issues related to different file systems.

-Additionally, you can also configure MLflow to use a cloud-based storage solution like Azure Blob Storage or Amazon S3, which would eliminate the need for coordinating file systems as we have shown here
+Additionally, **you can also configure MLflow to use a cloud-based storage solution like Azure Blob Storage or Amazon S3**, which would eliminate the need for coordinating file systems as we have shown here.

 ## 7. Summary
 [Go to Index](./README.md#3-move-your-mlflow-tracking-server-to-docker)

 In this article, we've explored the Scenario 3b, a use case for MLflow in which the tracking server and client are potentially running on different machines, with the server in a docker host.
 We've shown how to build a basic Docker image for MLflow, as well as a better Docker image that runs as a non-root user and an alternative Docker image that uses Conda.
 We've also demonstrated how to use MariaDB/MySQL as a tracking backend storage and how to create a Docker stack for MLflow.
 We've covered how to run Scenario 3b by setting the HTTP tracking server's backend store and the MLflow client's artifacts store, launched a new Dockerized MLflow tracking server, and used the 'quickstart' example.
 Finally, we've discussed how MLflow records the path to the artifact store for each experiment and why that's important in Scenario 3b.

-Stay tuned for the next issue where we will discuss how to migrate your Artifact Store to an emulated Azure Blob Storage running locally and a real one in the cloud.
+Stay tuned for the next issue where we will discuss how to migrate your Artifact Store to an emulated Azure Blob Storage running locally and to a real one in the cloud.